 Kuching is an often overlooked as an adventure or budget destination in Southeast Asia.
 Located in Sarawak, the Malaysian Borneo, Kuching is a safe, clean and tranquil city and a perfect hub for slurping Kolo Mee, and burning it off with wildlife adventures and night safaris where you might spot orangutans and proboscis monkeys in their natural habitat.
 A mixture of Malaysian-Chinese modernity and Borneon traditions, you’ll find a rich ethnic history to the area, interesting flavors of Sarawakian foods and a surprising wealth of interesting things to do in Kuching.
 Whether you’re a solo traveler or traveling as a family, this Kuching travel guide will share the delightful possibilities that make Kuching a unique, eco and budget-friendly destination.

-Contents for Things to do in Kuching, Sarawak (Malasian Borneo)
+Table of Contents: Things to do in Kuching, Sarawak (Malasian Borneo)

 Kuching Travel Guide